Krazete/ailog/ADDENDUM.md

   * Part 1: https://www.businessinsider.jp/article/2502-kizuna-ai-interview1/
   * Part 2: https://www.businessinsider.jp/article/2502-kizuna-ai-interview2/

-The interviews cover a much wider range of topics than what's relevant to this repository, such as the voice model audition, thoughts about VTuber culture, Kasuga Nozomi's new VTuber person (Non-chii), and plans for the future.

-I haven't included copies of them in this repository since they are exclusive to members, but they are free to read.
+I haven't added copies of these articles to this project since they are exclusive to members, but they are free to read.
 Business Insider requires a free account and KAI-YOU Premium requires a free trial (though you may still be charged a foreign transaction fee).

 ## Supplementary Reading